The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Uncertainty analysis

-In uncertainty analysis, the total uncertainty δR\delta R in a result RR derived from measurements is calculated using the root sum square (RSS) method:
+In uncertainty analysis, the total uncertainty δR\delta R in a result RR is calculated using the root sum square (RSS) method:

 δR=(Raδa)2+(Rbδb)2+\delta R = \sqrt{\left( \frac{\partial R}{\partial a} \cdot \delta a \right)^2 + \left( \frac{\partial R}{\partial b} \cdot \delta b \right)^2 + \cdots}

-For a set of repeated measurements, the uncertainty of the mean is given by:
+For repeated measurements, the uncertainty of the mean is:

 δyˉ=2σN\delta \bar{y} = \frac{2\sigma}{\sqrt{N}}